Anisha-Upadhyaya/handwritten-notes-preprocessing/README.md

 # Handwritten Notes Preprocessing System

 ## Overview
 This project preprocesses handwritten notes and scanned documents to improve image quality before Optical Character Recognition (OCR).
+It converts PDFs into images and applies image enhancement techniques such as grayscale conversion and noise reduction to generate OCR-ready outputs.

 ## Features
 * PDF to Image Conversion